Microbiology (MB)

 MB 430, BACTERIAL PATHOGENESIS, 3 Credits

-Bacteria pathogenic for humans, emphasizing the structural, physiological and genetic mechanisms of pathogenesis.
-Role of the immune system in pathogenesis and protection.
+Examines bacteria pathogenic for humans, emphasizing the structural, physiological and genetic mechanisms of pathogenesis.
+Explores the role of the immune system in pathogenesis and protection.

 MB 434, VIROLOGY, 3 Credits

-Properties of viruses, their biology and pathogenesis.
-Emphasis on viruses causing human disease.
+Examines properties of viruses, their biology and pathogenesis.
+Emphasizes viruses causing human and animal diseases.

 MB 435, PATHOGENIC MICROBES LABORATORY, 2 Credits